heptarch/heptarch.github.io/drafts/cone.md

 ## XII. <a href="#toc">Exercise</a><a id="sec-12" name="sec-12"></a>

-I was still thinking about semimetals when I embarked on the bus, yes, those messy but intriguing materials in which a naturally insulating band gap closes due to linear dispersion relations and the formation of what is called a *Dirac cone* or a *Dirac point*.
+I was still thinking about semimetals when I embarked on the bus, yes, those messy but intriguing materials in which a naturally insulating band gap closes and forms what is called a *Dirac cone* or a *Dirac point*.
 And like the two cones touching at a point, one man on the bus, a student perhaps, was claiming another bumped into him.
-But this seems unlikely; if they really are modeled by Dirac points, perturbations would tend to lead to avoided crossings, as per the von Neumann-Wigner theorem, tending to undermine the first man's claim.
-He went and found a seat regardless, reminding me of electrons at zero temperature jumping to the first vacant energy level.
+He went and found a seat regardless, reminding me of electrons at nonzero temperature jumping to higher, unoccupied energy levels.

-Later, I saw the same man getting advice about attaching a button; humorously similar to attaching the Dirac point to a band gap.
+Later, I saw the same man getting advice about attaching a button; similar to attaching the Dirac point to a band gap.
 Messy but intriguing.

 ## XIII. <a href="#toc">Koan</a><a id="sec-13" name="sec-13"></a>